-Alarm type First alarm Second alarm Third alarm TWA alarm STEL alarm OVER alarm M OVER alarm LCD "AL1" "AL2" "AL3" "TWA" "STEL" "OVER" "M OVER" display appears and the gas concentration value blinks. appears and the gas concentration value blinks. appears and the gas concentration value blinks. • appears and the gas concentration value blinks. appears and "OVER" blinks in the gas concentration value display area. appears and "-OVER" blinks in the gas concentration value display area.
+Alarm type First alarm Second alarm Third alarm TWA alarm STEL alarm OVER alarm M OVER alarm LCD display "AL1" appears and the gas concentration value blinks.
+"AL2" appears and the gas concentration value blinks.
+"AL3" appears and the gas concentration value blinks.
+"TWA" appears and the gas concentration value blinks.
+"STEL" appears and the gas concentration value blinks.
+"OVER" appears and "OVER" blinks in the gas "M OVER" appears and "-OVER" blinks in the gas concentration value display area. concentration value display area.

-A gas alarm indicates the presence of extreme danger.
+• A gas alarm indicates the presence of extreme danger.
 The user must take appropriate action based on the situation.